 Caffeine – A Bone of Contention

 Trying to cover all facets of the debate in detail would be a book-length exercise.
-One hard fact everyone agrees on is that the caffeine alkoloid is a psychoactive substance.
+One hard fact everyone agrees on is that the caffeine alkaloid is a psychoactive substance.

 Also in the hard facts column is European Union Regulation EC 1272/2008, which requires that it must be labeled with an exclamation point, indicating the need for caution.
 That’s because at certain concentrations, caffeine has distinct toxicological effects.
 Easy pickings for media outlets into scaremongering.
 Just see the NBC article above.

 Caffeine’s rather intimidating chemical formula is C8H10N4O2.
-As a stimulant it acts on the nervous system, making your heart beat faster, your pulse race as well as sometimes helping you breathing more deeply and increasing blood flow to the brain, etc.
+As a stimulant it acts on the nervous system, making your heart beat faster, your pulse race and sometimes causing you to breathe more deeply and increasing the blood flow to the brain, etc.

 These effects kick in about 30 minutes after drinking coffee and their intensity obviously varies from person to person.
 For some, a piece of dark chocolate (yes, there’s caffeine in chocolate) is enough to give them a buzz.